About Leo Dunson

 Military Career

-Leo L. Dunson Jr. enlisted in the United States Army in September 2003, attending Basic Combat Training (BCT) at Fort Benning, Georgia.
+Leo L. Dunson Jr. enlisted in the United States Army in 2003, attending Basic Combat Training (BCT) at Fort Benning, Georgia.
 For infantry soldiers, BCT and Advanced Individual Training (AIT) were combined into one continuous program (OSUT), designed to develop the physical, mental, and tactical skills required of an infantryman.
 Training included room clearing techniques (MOUT), battle drills, individual movement techniques, small-unit formations, and foundational infantry tactics.

 Upon completing training, Dunson was assigned to Fort Wainwright, Alaska, where he joined the 172nd Stryker Brigade Combat Team, 1st Battalion, 17th Infantry Regiment, Bravo Company, 1st Platoon, 3rd Squad, Bravo Team.
 His unit was already preparing for deployment to Iraq, and he trained extensively with them for nearly 18 months before deployment.